FZU-SDN/The-Road-to-SDN/README.md

 # The Road to SDN

-Fuzhou University SDN Lab - The Road to SDN
+This page gives the steps of learning Software Defined Networking.

-This page is a list of steps and procedures for how SDN is getting started in SDN Labs at Fuzhou University.
+Hint: The following repository collects a series of relevant resources of SDN.
+We recommend you to read it first: [awesome-sdn](https://github.com/sdnds-tw/awesome-sdn)

-## Get Start
+## Download

-To clone this repo, first you should git clone it.
-Then clone the submodules:
+This repository has submodules so that you should clone it as follows:

 ```
 git submodule update --init --recursive